criscara-dev/dendron-cc/vault/books.the-great-rat-race-escape.md

 Search Cipher Strategy: hunt for search cipher to unlock knowledge The Productocracy Strategy: pull not push;
 Are you a pusher (seller of perceived/ not relative value) ?
-3 Os: Obstructive, Obvious, Outrageous
+3 Os: Obstructive, Obvious, Outrageous Environmental hacking strategy ( it makes positive action easier and stalling inaction harder ) learn the marketminds and learn that "not everyine loves coffee" Personality and purpose strategy: poeple are loyal to BRANDS and RELATIONSHIP, not CORPORATION AND BUSINESS: turn friendship into money!
+"good isn't good enough principle": aim to excellent to be good, if you aim good, you'll be mediocre Gold Star strategy
+Fruit Tree strategy: hunt for fruit tree not peeled fruit (something work today won't work tomorrow; stategy working yesterday are packaged into expansive programs and amrketed as effective strategies of today)
+Demostration Stategy: is a sale tactic; use it as a freemium sometimes, hook up with reciprocity Gamification Startegy

 ## Ideas and Execution